 Personal

-I've called Senate District 15 my home for 29 years and have raised my family here.
-I have two grown sons, Jordan and Matthew, and I've been married to my husband, Tony for 31 years.
-As we grew as a family, I knew the importance of staying in a community that promotes engagement, respect, and inclusion.
+I've called Senate District 15 my home for over 30 years and raised my family here.
+My husband Tony and I have been married 33 years and have two grown sons, Jordan, and Matthew, and two grandchildren.
+As our family grew, I knew the importance of staying in a community that promotes engagement, respect, and inclusion.
 My two boys took different pathways through their education, and that is why I am such a proponent for career exposure at a young age.
-One went through the university system to become a special education teacher, and the other went the trade pathway and now has a very strong career, with room to grow.
-Both occupations are great careers, and we must be doing everything we can as a state to promote students finding their path and encouraging them to pursue it.
-It is vitally important for our economy and future workforce.
+One went through the university system to become a special education teacher, and the other went the trade pathway and now has a very strong career, with room to grow, as a Utility Tree Trimmer.
+Both occupations are great careers, and we must continue to do everything we can as a state to promote students finding their path and encouraging them to pursue it.
+This is vitally important for Oregon's economy and future workforce.

 Occupation

-I work for Vernier Software & Technology, a Washington County educational technology company that provides opportunities for STEM education across the state and internationally.
-I have been at Vernier for 25 years and love the work I do.
+I have worked for over 26 years for Vernier Science Education, an educational scientific technology company based in Washington County.
+They provide opportunities for STEM education locally, nationally, and internationally.
 I feel fortunate to work for a company that allows me the flexibility in my work schedule to serve my community as a legislator.

 Civic Engagement

-Prior to being appointed as the Senator in Senate District 15, I was elected in 2016 as the House District 30 Representative.
-I served on the Hillsboro School Board from 2009-2017, and continue to serve on the Career and College pathways steering committee.
-These experiences have allowed me to be heavily involved in what I call a model for the state as to how a school district can work with local business and industry to help students find their career path from an early age and explore it through their schooling.
-I have been a Meals on Wheels volunteer for over 10 years, delivering meals and calling homebound seniors each week to do well-check visits.
-I also serve on the Advisory Board of the local Hillsboro Center.
-These experiences have given me a purpose for civic engagement and I couldn't be prouder to be your Senator in Senate District 15.
+Prior to my time as a legislator, I served on the Hillsboro School Board from 2009-2017, and continue to serve on the Career and College Pathways Steering Committee.
+These experiences have allowed me to be heavily involved in what I call a model for the state; showing how a school district can work with local business and industry to help students find their career path at an early age and explore it through their schooling.
+When I volunteer in the community, I get a unique perspective to the challenges and successes our organizations face in Senate District 15.
+These experiences have given me a purpose for civic engagement and in finding solutions to better the place I call home.
+I am so honored to be your Senator in Senate District 15.
 I pride myself on being accessible and hope that you will reach out and get involved in the legislative process.

 Events